everchathq/everchathq/README.md

 # Roadmap

 ### Stage 1 - MVP
-Users are able to do the basics.
+Users can do the basics.
 **Release:** May 2021

 - Authentication